 Five to nine years of work experience seem to result in median wages of approximately $65K per year.
-For those with one to four years of experience, paychecks typically reach $48K.
-Respondents who have been working for five to nine years tend to make around $63K.
-Broken down by tenure, the largest share of Baltimore City Public Schools employees (41 percent) have 10-19 years of experience and typically earn about $63K annually.
+For those with one to four years of experience, median paychecks reach about $50K annually.
+Broken down by tenure, the largest share of Baltimore City Public Schools employees (34 percent) have 10-19 years of experience and earn $78K per year on average.

 Certifications and Degrees

 Being a Teacher Certification certainly has its perks — salaries approach approximately $67K annually and far exceed the paychecks of those without certification.
 Becoming an Elementary Teacher Certification can certainly pay off here; those folks make about $53K on average.
 It pays to have a Bachelor's Degree at Baltimore City Public Schools — these employees make the most at $67K per year.

 When it comes to skills, Curriculum Planning seems to bolster pay the most; employees who claim proficiency also enjoy a median income of $70K annually.
 Microsoft Excel is a popular skill among Baltimore City Public Schools workers, with roughly a sixth of those surveyed reporting using it on the job.
 Key skills also include Childhood Education, Microsoft Word, and Risk Management / Risk Control.

 Women make up the majority of employees who completed the questionnaire for a female-to-male ratio of more than 3 to 1.